Sprint hints at deal prospects, shares surge

 4 Min Read

-NEW YORK (Reuters) - Sprint Corp shares jumped more than 10 percent on Tuesday after its chief executive said an announcement on merger talks should come in the "near future" and the company reported a quarterly profit for the first time in three years.
+NEW YORK (Reuters) - Sprint Corp (S.N) shares jumped 11 percent on Tuesday after its chief executive said an announcement on merger talks should come in the "near future" and the company reported a quarterly profit for the first time in three years.

-The No. 4 U.S. wireless carrier, majority owned by Japan's SoftBank Group Corp, is exploring options including a merger with rival carrier T-Mobile US Inc as well as a tie-up with cable provider Charter Communications Inc.
+The No. 4 U.S. wireless carrier, majority owned by Japan's SoftBank Group Corp (9984.T), is exploring options including a merger with rival carrier T-Mobile US Inc (TMUS.O) as well as a tie-up with cable provider Charter Communications Inc (CHTR.O).

 It is also in the middle of a turnaround plan and has sought to strengthen its balance sheet to compete in a saturated market for wireless service.